auth0/docs/articles/policies/entity-limits.md

 ![Entity Limit Reached](/media/articles/policies/entity-limit-reached.png)

 ::: note
 Entity limits counts may take a few seconds to update.
-If you see a warning when you believe that you shouldn't, try again after a few seconds or contact support if the issue persists.
+If you see a warning that you believe is in error, try again after a few seconds or contact support if the issue persists.
 :::

 ## Developer and Developer Pro subscription limits